johnpuddephatt/zerowaste/src/projects/coats.md

       We're working with a number of community groups in the city who are in the process of finalising the details for coat collections.
 We expect coats to be available from mid to late November.
   - summary: Do I have to pay for the coat?
     details: >-
-      No, all coats in the appeal are free.
+      People across Leeds have generously donated all these coats for free and so we will be offering them for free.

 custom_css: >
   .projects--header::before {